johannalouise/repobepo/README.md

 ![](/images/edit_webhook.png)

 After you have decided the name of the webhook etc. you can go back to your repository.
-Now we are going to create the YAML file that contains the set up for the action Discord Message Notify.
+Now we are going to create the YAML file that contains the setup for the action Discord Message Notify.
 In the action's [documentation](https://github.com/marketplace/actions/discord-message-notify) you will see some examples of different setups that you can use for your repository, and what is the purpose of the different input variables in the setup.

 First of all, if you don't have the folders `.github` and `workflows` you can create them at the same time as the YAML file by naming the file `.github/workflows/discord.yaml`.